 My name is Jonathan (he/him).

 I am a historian and ethnographer of modern sciences & environments.
-I am most interested in how multispecies historical and ethnographic methods can be brought to bear on how natural history, biology, and geology intersect with projects of resource-making, energy production, and environmental governance.
-My current work thinks about how scientists and others encountered, valued, and archived deep Pacific oceanic spaces after the late 19th century.
+I am most interested in how archival and ethnographic methods can be brought to bear on how natural history, biology, and geology intersect with projects of resource-making, energy production, and environmental governance at sea.
+My first book project examines how global ocean (un)governance came to be shaped by the co-evolution of ocean sciences and ocean law in the mid-20th century, through the case of deep seabed minerals.
+My second project follows from deep-sea minerals to deep seawater, and evaluates the history and future of attempts to bring cold, nutrient-dense water to the surface for the production of energy, food, freshwater, and cold air.

-I am currently a PhD Candidate in the History of Science Department at Harvard University.
-In 2023-2024, I am a visiting doctoral candidate in the Environmental Studies Department at Yale-NUS College, Singapore.
-In Singapore, I also work with the NTU Centre for Contemporary Art on projects related to climate crises, maritime cultural history, and ocean infrastructure.
+I am currently a Postdoctoral Fellow in the Science, Technology, and Society Cluster of the Asia Research Institute at the National University of Singapore.
+I earned my PhD in the Department of the History of Science at Harvard University in 2025.
+In Singapore, I work with the NTU Centre for Contemporary Art on projects related to climate crises, maritime cultural history, and ocean infrastructure.
+I am also a member of the Deep Currents Collective, an editor at H-Oceans, and secretary of The Pacific Circle.

-My work has been supported by the Canada Program at the Weatherhead Center for International Affairs, the Charles Warren Center for Studies in American History, and by a Harvard University Presidential Fellowship.
+My work has been supported by the Canada Program at the Weatherhead Center for International Affairs, the Charles Warren Center for Studies in American History, the German Maritime Museum & Leibniz Institute for Maritime History, and by a Harvard University Presidential Fellowship.

 Please see respective pages on this site for more information regarding teaching, writing, and speaking.

 I am a historian and ethnographer of modern sciences & environments.
-I am most interested in how multispecies historical and ethnographic methods can be brought to bear on how natural history, biology, and geology intersect with projects of resource-making, energy production, and environmental governance.
-My current work thinks about how scientists and others encountered, valued, and archived deep Pacific oceanic spaces after the late 19th century.
+I am most interested in how archival and ethnographic methods can be brought to bear on how natural history, biology, and geology intersect with projects of resource-making, energy production, and environmental governance at sea.
+My first book project examines how global ocean (un)governance came to be shaped by the co-evolution of ocean sciences and ocean law in the mid-20th century, through the case of deep seabed minerals.
+My second project follows from deep-sea minerals to deep seawater, and evaluates the history and future of attempts to bring cold, nutrient-dense water to the surface for the production of energy, food, freshwater, and cold air.

-I am currently a PhD Candidate in the History of Science Department at Harvard University.
-In 2023-2024, I am a visiting doctoral candidate in the Environmental Studies Department at Yale-NUS College, Singapore.
-In Singapore, I also work with the NTU Centre for Contemporary Art on projects related to climate crises, maritime cultural history, and ocean infrastructure.
+I am currently a Postdoctoral Fellow in the Science, Technology, and Society Cluster of the Asia Research Institute at the National University of Singapore.
+I earned my PhD in the Department of the History of Science at Harvard University in 2025.
+In Singapore, I work with the NTU Centre for Contemporary Art on projects related to climate crises, maritime cultural history, and ocean infrastructure.
+I am also a member of the Deep Currents Collective, an editor at H-Oceans, and secretary of The Pacific Circle.

-My work has been supported by the Canada Program at the Weatherhead Center for International Affairs, the Charles Warren Center for Studies in American History, and by a Harvard University Presidential Fellowship.
+My work has been supported by the Canada Program at the Weatherhead Center for International Affairs, the Charles Warren Center for Studies in American History, the German Maritime Museum & Leibniz Institute for Maritime History, and by a Harvard University Presidential Fellowship.

 Please see respective pages on this site for more information regarding teaching, writing, and speaking.